 50 years of content creation results in an enormous archive, most of which was stored in a tape library or on external hard drives, all residing in a large vault at the GBH studios in Boston.

 The station’s many production teams shared a common archive, which strained the IT team’s ability to keep pace with the growing rate of ingest.
 An ongoing transition to 4K and 8K media created ballooning capacity demand, while the growing rate at which media was created added to the sheer volume of material to be archived.

 Media retrieval time was a challenge as well.
 When producers needed access to archived material they submitted a request to the archive team, which then located the media.
 With a 24 hour SLA for retrieval requests — which could stretch to 72 hours if the request came on a Friday — production teams on tight deadlines sometimes had to find alternative sources.

 This left open the question of what to use for on-premises storage.
-WGBH considered storage area networks (SAN) and network attached storage (NAS), but eliminated them from consideration because of cost, scalability, and their inability to handle capacity WGBH expected to store without suffering performance issues.
-They also lacked the ability to tag files with the detailed metadata WGBH desired to facilitate search.
+GBH considered storage area networks (SAN) and network attached storage (NAS), but eliminated them from consideration because of cost, scalability, and their inability to handle capacity GBH expected to store without suffering performance issues.
+They also lacked the ability to tag files with the detailed metadata GBH desired to facilitate search.

 “With Cloudian, DR became automatic.
 We store data to the archive and it’s automatically replicated to the cloud.
 That’s a lot simpler and more reliable than managing tapes.”